abpframework/abp/docs/en/Blog-Posts/2022-06-15 v5_3_Release_Stable/POST.md

 ## Migration Guides

-Check the following migration guides for the applications with version 5.2 upgrading to version 5.3.
+Check the following migration guides for the applications with version 5.2 that are upgrading to version 5.3.

 * [ABP Framework 5.2 to 5.3 migration guide](https://docs.abp.io/en/abp/5.3/Migration-Guides/Abp-5_3)
 * [ABP Commercial 5.2 to 5.3 migration guide](https://docs.abp.io/en/commercial/5.3/migration-guides/v5_3)